A look at the road out of the World Cup's round of 16 | Taiwan News

 France and Uruguay were the first teams to reach the quarterfinals, and they'll meet on July 6.

-On Sunday, for the first time at a World Cup since 1986, two games were decided on penalty shootouts.
+On Sunday, for the first time at a World Cup since 1986, two games were decided on penalty shootouts on the same day.
 The net result: Russia and Croatia will meet in a July 7 quarterfinals in Sochi.

 Russia and Spain were tied 1-1 after extra time, and the Russians clinched the shootout 4-3 in Moscow.
 Andres Iniesta, who scored the winning goal for Spain in the 2010 World Cup, retired from international football after the match.
 Croatia and Denmark were tied 1-1 at the end of extra time.
-Croatia goalkeeper Danijel Subasic saved three penalties — equaling a World Cup record — in a 3-2 shootout win over the Danes.
+Goalkeeper Danijel Subasic made three saves in the shootout— equaling a World Cup record — as Croatia won 3-2 on penalties over the Danes.

-Belgium — one of the few top-tier teams to deliver on its hype in the group stage — plays Monday against Japan, which sneaked out of its group because it got fewer yellow cards than Senegal.
-The later match pits Neymar and a Brazil lineup that seems to be finding its form against a mercurial Mexico squad that knocked off Germany and South Korea but got hammered by Sweden .
-The winners play July 6.
+On Monday, five-time champion Brazil beat Mexico 2-0 and Belgium left it to the last minute of stoppage time to clinch a 3-2 win over Japan.

-England will carry high expectations into its match Tuesday against a talented Colombia team after essentially choosing that matchup by fielding a squad of reserves in its last group game against Belgium.
-And the last game of the round of 16 features a Swedish side that won a tough group versus a Swiss team with issues in the back but enough talent up front to score against anyone.
-The winners play July 7 for the right to go to the semifinals.
+It was the first time since West Germany rallied to beat England in extra time that a team has rallied from 2-0 down to win a knockout game at the World Cup.
+It was the first time since 1966, when Portugal beat North Korea, that a team has come back from 2-0 down to win a knockout match in normal time.